 One of the people who started the NYC parade was bookstore owner and gay rights activist Craig Rodwell.
 On November 2, 1969, along with his partner Fred Sargeant, and others, Rodwell proposed the idea for an annual march.
 And half a year later it came to fruition.
 The Village Voice published Sargeant's first-person account of the historic event, which paints a picture of what it was like.

 "I stayed at the head of the march the entire way, and at one point, I climbed onto the base of a light pole and looked back.
 I was astonished; we stretched out as far as I could see, thousands of us," Sargeant wrote in 2010.
 "There were no floats, no music, no boys in briefs.
 The cops turned their backs on us to convey their disdain, but the masses of people kept carrying signs and banners, chanting, and waving to surprised onlookers."

 Before Stonewall, the LGBTQ community primarily participated in silent vigils, including an event called the “Annual Reminder” in Philadelphia.
 "Since 1965, a small, polite group of gays and lesbians had been picketing outside Liberty Hall.
 The walk would occur in silence," Sargeant explained.
 "Required dress on men was jackets and ties; for women, only dresses.
 We were supposed to be unthreatening."

-Additionally, the network will cover PrideFest, the Pride Luminaries brunch, the Rally, and the Pride Island music festival featuring Tegan and Sara, Years & Years, and Patti Labelle.
-Visit NYC Pride to learn more.
+Additionally, that year, the network covered PrideFest, the Pride Luminaries brunch, the Rally, and the Pride Island music festival featuring Tegan and Sara, Years & Years, and Patti Labelle.

-As you participate in this year's festivities, remember the early days of NYC's Pride Parade — it's come a long way.
+So whether you're in a city that is still celebrating Pride in person, or if you're going to be participating via your laptop, remember the early days of NYC's Pride Parade — it's come a long way.